-FIND Program type (if equipped): Allows you to search RDS-equipped stations for a certain category of music format: Classic, Country, Info, Jazz, Oldies, R&B, Religious, Rock, Soft, Top 40.
+FIND Program type: Allows you to search RDS-equipped stations for a certain category of music format: Classic, Country, Info, Jazz, Oldies, R&B, Religious, Rock, Soft, Top 40.

+Press and hold MENU until RDS XX is shown in the display.
 Press MENU until FIND appears in the display.
 Use SEL to scroll through music types.
 Press SEEK or SCAN to search for a station playing the requested music category.

-Show TYPE (if equipped): Displays the station's call letters or music format.
+Show TYPE: Displays the station's call letters or music format.
+Press and hold MENU until RDS XX is shown in the display.
 Press MENU until SHOW appears in the display.
-Use SEL to select NONE, NAME or TYPE.
+Use SEL to select NAME or TYPE.